alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 - removed logging INFO when discovering devices via UPnP
 - firmware ver. and MAC address are now read from BUS gateway
 - BUS gateway MAC addr. used as `serialNumber` (representation-property) to avoid discovery of same gateway that was added manually
-- removed dependency on Guava
+- removed dependency on Guava lib
+- Now using openwebnet-lib-0.9.20
 - on the ZigBee part:
     - [FIX] fixed detecting wrong device id for discovered Zigbee devices
     - [FIX #77] Zigbee bridge: serial port as config parameter
     - *[BREAKING CHANGE]* ZigBee gateway: now `zigbeeid` is used as representation-property
     - *[BREAKING CHANGE]* renamed thing-types for ZigBee devices and GenericDevice.
 Previous ZigBee configured things must be updated (file) / re-discovered (PaperUI)
     - debug messages for ZB connect/connectGateway

 **v2.5.0.M2-1** - 20/03/2019